Cozy Peach Kitchen

 10. Treat yourself!

 Sometimes it's necessary to add an item to your cart that isn’t on your list.
-Craving ice cream but its not on your list?
+Craving ice cream but it's not on your list?
 Is there a great deal for your favorite bagels?

 Listen to your body – it’s okay to include a few treats that you weren’t originally planning to buy.